vadmium/pyfpdf/docs/Python3.md

 # Conversion Script #

-**IMPORTANT NOTE**: since version 1.7.2 (revision ca2968763421) the codebase has been unified, so there is no need to run any conversion script.
+**IMPORTANT NOTE**: since version 1.7.2 (Mercurial revision ca2968763421, "added Python 3 module with imports, strings, and other utility functions") the codebase has been unified, so there is no need to run any conversion script.
 (Please skip this section.)

 In Windows, you can use `py3k.bat`, which just calls `2to3.py`, install the package and run the basic test: